 Small Claims Lawsuits in Texas

 In Texas, the small claims court will hear rent-related cases that are valued up to a maximum of $10,000.
-This typically involves cases about security deposits.
+This typically involves cases about security deposits or missing rent payments.
 There is a four year statute of limitations for residential lease contracts.
 Violations of Fair Housing are not small claims and are handled by the state justice court.

 Bottom Line